 If you find that you’re always busy and can’t seem to finish the work day on time, check out Lifehack’s 4 Step Guide to Creating More Time out of a Busy Schedule.

 4 Good Sleep Habits to Include

-After knowing all the bad sleeping habits you should ditch, here are good sleep habits to include to wake up energized and ready for the day:
+After knowing all the bad sleeping habits you should ditch, here are healthy sleep habits for adults to include to wake up energized and ready for the day:

 1. Invest in a Diffuser

-A diffuser has an incredible amount of sleep benefits.
+A diffuser has an incredible amount of sleep benefits and is great to include as part of your good sleep habits.
 For years, essential oils have been used to help insomnia, sleep disturbances, and to rewire the brain while easing anxiety in the mind.

 Essential oils such as lavender or valerian essential oils are the best sleep aids.
 Lavender calms the nervous system by alleviating bothersome anxiety-driven thoughts, and lowers blood pressure and heart rate.
 These oils, like chamomile essential oil, naturally starts the body and mind’s sleep processes.

 Consult your doctor before using essential oils to make sure they are right for you.

 2. Lay out Your Clothes the Night Before